Home > Buyers Guides

 Hoses and Nozzles

 A hose runs from the bottom of the bladder, over the shoulder, outside the pack, and secures near the nozzle onto the front of the pack with a magnetic or clip attachment.
 Most nozzles have a bite valve.
-Though they may differ slightly in design, these nozzles all function in roughly the same way.
-Pinch/bite the nozzle to open the valve and allow water to flow.
-Many nozzles also have a locking feature, so they can be turned off to prevent leaking while riding or in transit.
-Most, but not all, hoses have a quick-connect fitting that attaches to the bladder for easier bladder removal and cleaning.
+Although they may differ slightly in design, these nozzles all function in a similar manner.
+You simply pinch/bite the nozzle to open the valve and allow water to flow.
+Many nozzles also feature a locking mechanism, allowing them to be turned off to prevent leakage while riding or in transit.
+Most, but not all, hoses have a quick-connect fitting that attaches to the bladder, making it easier to remove and clean the bladder.

 Many vests default to routing the hose over the right shoulder, where you would normally grab it to drink with your right hand.
 In this case, they are typically looped down and secured somehow to the left chest/shoulder strap, usually with a magnet or mechanical hose clip.
 Some, but not all, also allow for ambidextrous left or right hose routing.
 And the select few allow you to either route the hose from the top (conventional) or from the bottom along the lower edge of the shoulder strap.
 Many drop bar riders prefer this lower routing as it shortens the hose length (meaning less warm water in the hose, and grams saved) and may simply feel like a more natural position to drink.

-It’s worth mentioning that the hoses on hydration packs can also be cut to length.
+It’s worth noting that the hoses on hydration packs can also be cut to the desired length.
 This may be beneficial for some riders, as the stock hose length may not be perfect for different builds and body sizes.
 Trimming a hose usually involves detaching the hose from the nozzle or the quick-connect fitting by the bladder, then cutting a small amount of hose off with a razor blade or sharp scissors.
 Remember to measure twice and cut once.
 We’ve found that it is generally best to start small and work your way up.
-You can always cut more off.
+You can always cut more off later.

 tools and other gear packing in the Evoc Hydro Pro 1.5